-World Development Indicators are presented in six categories: World View, People, Environment, Economy, States/Markets and Global Links.
+World Development Indicators are presented in six dimensions: World View, People, Environment, Economy, States/Markets and Global Links.

 WDI has been issued annually since 1960.
 The Users Guide provides further information about methodology and definitions.